Cyclenerd/meshcore-bot/README.md

 # 🤖 MeshCore Bot

-This script is a command bot that connects to a [MeshCore](https://github.com/meshcore-dev/MeshCore) companion radio device via serial connection and responds to commands received in private channels.
+This script is a command bot that connects to a [MeshCore](https://github.com/meshcore-dev/MeshCore) companion radio device via USB serial connection and responds to commands received in private channels.

+> [!IMPORTANT]
+> To prevent spam in public channels, this bot only responds in private channels!

+The bot is also able to fetch and log telemetry sensor (currently only voltage) data from a repeater node.
+The telemetry data is logged to a Comma-Separated Values (CSV) file.
+The interval at which the telemetry data is fetched can be configured.
+This bot is ideal for testing MeshCore setup with repeater and distance of communication.

 | Client | Bot |
 |--------|-----|